 All this potentially goes way beyond anything discussed publicly and begins to sound like a revival of an idea once mooted at the end of the Second World War by Winston Churchill and taken up with enthusiasm by some conservative politicians and thinkers, including the historian Andrew Roberts.
 Here is Mr Roberts’ description: “The Anglosphere is the name given to all those countries in the world where the majority of people speak English as their first language, almost all of which have similar outlooks and shared values.
 The four “Canzuk” countries of Canada, Australia, New Zealand and the UK are a prominent historical subset of this larger group, and there is a mounting case that some form of federation among them – with free trade, free movement of people, a mutual defence organisation and combined military capabilities – would create a new global superpower and ally of the US, the great anchor of the Anglosphere.”

 Mr Roberts does not specify any concrete evidence for his presumed “mounting case” for an “Anglosphere” creating “a new global superpower” beyond his personal sentiment.
 But French diplomats are correct to suggest that Mr Johnson is indeed desperate to find some role for Brexit Britain.
 Mr Johnson has irritated governments across Europe and elsewhere, including in Ireland and the Biden administration.
 Perhaps Joseph Chamberlain’s lament – we have no friends – is beginning to sound like a description of his own foreign policy difficulties.
 He did rapidly agree on a trade deal with Australia – although critics say it risks diluting British food standards.
-And Mr Johnson is also desperate to meet Mr Biden at the White House to envelope the US president in some of his famous Old Etonian charm.
+And Mr Johnson is also desperate to meet Mr Biden at the White House this week to envelope the US president in some of his famous Old Etonian charm.

 But the submarines row points to the fragility of other relations between Britain and our former European Union partners, especially France, which remains the only other nuclear power in Nato in Europe.
 The French have a significant presence in the Pacific and are incensed that three English speaking allies cooked up the submarines deal without informing them.
 Other "Anglosphere" relationships also exclude France.
 The “Five Eyes” intelligence gathering programme brings together the US, UK, Canada, Australia and New Zealand, although presumably a serious re-evaluation of American, British and Australian priorities in the Indo-Pacific will eventually need to include France, India, Japan and others in some kind of arrangement.